 Do I need to complete a Risk Assessment?

 Yes!
-Every permission needs a risk assessment to be submitted, however these should be carried out by Suitably Qualified and Experienced Persons (SQEP), therefore we will assist in writing a bespoke Risk Assessment for you.
+Every permission needs a risk assessment to be submitted, detailing specifically the mitigations for the flying display.
+These should be separate to your normal event Risk Assessment and can compliment and reference your ground based RA.
+The Air Display Risk Assessment must be carried out by Suitably Qualified and Experienced Persons (SQEP), however will consult the Event Organiser and other parties involved in the safety processes.
+We will assist in writing a bespoke Risk Assessment for you.